google/ts-bridge/ci/README.md

 through [cloudbuild.yaml](https://github.com/google/ts-bridge/blob/master/ci/cloudbuild.yaml).

 <!-- TODO: remove the first sentence below when GCP is made public. -->
-WIP: The images stored on GCR have not yet been made public.
-We are awaiting for permissions internally.
+**WIP:** The images stored on GCR have not yet been made public.
+We are waiting for permissions internally.
 Once they have been made public, anyone can pull them from:

 `gcr.io/cre-tools/ts-bridge:{tag}`